 After years of touring, Furlow returned home to Mississippi and started a recording studio named Easy Travels.
 In 2016, he released the last Dead Gaze record, titled “Easy Travels,” named in honor of his studio.
 His music has been placed in several different movies and television shows over the past few years.
 Composing and scoring has become a key part of the business in which Furlow flourishes when not touring or recording his own music.

 Cole currently lives in Jackson, recording bands and scoring films in his home studio.
 He recently started a new indie outfit called Low Variety with plans to release new music in 2018.

 DMI All Access is free and open to the public.
 The event starts at 6 p.m. on Tuesday, Oct.
 17 in Studio B of the Delta Music Institute in the historic Whitfield building on the Delta State campus.

-The DMI offers a bachelor’s in entertainment industry studies from the College of Arts and Sciences at Delta State.
-The focus of the DMI is to provide students with a broad and thorough education in the technological, creative and business areas of the music and entertainment industry.
-For more information, contact 662-846-4579 or visit http://dmi.deltastate.edu.
+The Delta Music Institute is an independent center of excellence in the College of Arts & Sciences at Delta State University.
+The focus of the DMI entertainment industry studies program is to provide students with a broad and thorough education in the technological, business, and creative areas of the music and entertainment industry.